Joint calibration to SPX and VIX options with signature-based models: VIX options with signatures

 \begin{remark} Observe that accounting for the scaling factor of 100, conventionally introduced by \href{https://www.cboe.com/tradable_products/vix}{CBOE}, the VIX index squared can equivalently be redefined (see e.g., \cite{RZ:21,R:22}) as

 where $T,t>0$ and $\Delta=\frac{1}{12}$, i.e., approximately 30 days.
 Notice that since the expressions \eqref{initial_formula_vix2} and \eqref{vix1} differ only by a scaling factor, all the theoretical results of the present work hold true disregarding this scaling.
 For sake of simplicity we will always use \eqref{initial_formula_vix2}.
-We address the reader to Chapter 11 in \cite{G:11} for further details about the conventions of CBOE and its link with \eqref{initial_formula_vix}. \end{remark} We observe that the expression \eqref{matrix_Q} is computationally appealing as we can unpack the computation in three parts: compute the coordinate vector $\vecsig((e_I\shuffle e_J)\otimes e_0)$, which depends just on $d>0$ and $n>0$, calculate the matrix exponential of $G^\top$ which depends on the choice of the primary process $X$, and finally sample $\widehat{\X}_{T}^{2n+1}$ which is the only part that depends on the chosen maturity time $T$.
+We address the reader to Chapter 11 in \cite{G:11} for further details about the conventions of CBOE and its link with \eqref{initial_formula_vix}. \end{remark} We observe that the expression \eqref{matrix_Q} is computationally appealing as we can unpack the computation in three parts: compute the coordinate vector $\vecsig((e_I\shuffle e_J)\otimes e_0)$, which depends just on $d>0$ and $n>0$, calculate the matrix exponential of $G^\top$ which depends on the choice of the primary process $X$, and finally sample $\widehat{\X}_{T}^{2n+1}$ which is the only part that depends on the chosen maturity time $T$. { In order to compute the matrix exponential we rely on \cite{BBC:19} who developed a Padé-insipired approximation to reduce the matrix multiplications, see also \cite{MVL:03} for further possible methods.
+For the implementation of the signature samples and its computational complexity we refer to \cite{RG:18,KL:20}.}

 \begin{remark} In general the computation of $G\in \R^{(d+1)_{2n+1}\times (d+1)_{2n+1}}$, even if done only once, can be costly.
 For this reason it can sometimes be interesting to avoid the last time integral and to consider the following equivalent expression of the matrix $Q$, for $|I|,|J|\le n$: